 The Company does not have any defined benefit plans.
 The majority of the Company's NEOs are residents of Australia for the purposes of taxation.
 In Australia, employers are required to make a payment known as a "superannuation guarantee" to a complying fund on behalf of employees.
 The minimum contribution is currently mandated at 9.5% of an employee's base salary but are capped at A\$25,000 annually.
-The superannuation scheme in Australia is a type of defined contribution plan.
-Superannuation guarantee payments made on behalf of the Company's NEOs in 2016 are outlined below.
+The complying funds are nominated by the employees and are not administered by OceanaGold.
+The superannuation guarantee payments made on behalf of the Company's NEOs in 2019 are A\$25,000 for each of the NEOs.